1kevgriff/kevgriffin.v4/blog/2020-08-17 Stockholm-Clients.md

 excerpt: "What happens when an amazing client turns into a nightmare client in the matter of weeks.
 You might be dealing with a Stockholm Client."
 ---

 > Hey!
-I actually wrote this a part of the `Journey to $100 Million` podcast by friends at [Array Digital](https://thisisarray.com/stockholm-clients/) run.
+I actually wrote this as a part of the `Journey to $100 Million` podcast by friends at [Array Digital](https://thisisarray.com/stockholm-clients/).
 Check it out!

 Have you heard of Stockholm Syndrome?
 It’s a fascinating case where people taken hostage by a kidnapper start to develop psychological alliances with their captors.
 After being in custody for a prolonged period of time, the kidnapped will start to sympathize and protect the folks that are putting them in danger.